Question: How can I protect my family’s health this fall?

 Protecting your child’s physical health

 Encourage your kids to wear fabric masks and stay 6 feet apart and model this behavior as parents.
 These are unfamiliar habits for children, who are inherently social creatures.
 However, scientific data shows face masks and social distancing help protect kids and adults.
+The residential substance abuse treatment is what one can seek to get help for their addiction issues.

 Encourage your children to spend time with friends, but limit their friend circle to a small cohort who also regularly practices masking and social distancing.